nordicenergy/staking-pool/README.md

 Modify `settings.py` to complete the database settings, a `SECRET_KEY`, and the API Key for Infura.
 For the database you can use MySQL, PSQL or SQLite (among others).

-Enter the `nordic_energy_pool` folder and Use the following commands to install all the necessary libraries (we recommend you to use a virtual environment for this), create the migrations to generate the database tables and run these migrations.
+Enter the `lition_pool` folder and Use the following commands to install all the necessary libraries (we recommend you to use a virtual environment for this), create the migrations to generate the database tables and run these migrations.

 ```
  pip3 install -r requirements.txt